jcur02/Tarea-Corta-SimonTec/index.md

   - User Story 6

 ## Minimal system span
-The minimal system span would be formed by the User Stories 1, 2 and 3
+The minimal system span would be formed by the User Stories 1, 2 and 3.

 ## Iteration plan
-* Semana 1: Aparecen las ventanas.
+* Iteration 1: Create list and node class for simple linked list management.
-* Semana 2: Crear Clases para los objetos mostrados en pantalla.
-Al momento en que aparescan en pantalla .
+* Iteration 2: Create methods needed to make game function.
-* Semana 3: Crear clases de las listas para el manejo de los invaders.Al momento en que las interacciones de los nodos funcionen bien.
+* Iteration 3: Create basic graphic interface in the Gameplay window.
-* Semana 4:Crear clases row que manejen el funcionamiento de las oleadas de enemigos.
-Que las oleadas no colapsen.
+* Iteration 4: Create buttoms and some extra displays.

-* Semana 5: Ser capaces de jugar.
-Cuando no suceda ningun bug ni run time error
+## Conceptual diagram